ankyrockstar26/Threat-Hunting/README.md

 # Threat-Hunting

-This repository will contain threat hunting detections for

-a.
-Defender
-b.
-Crowdstrike
-c.
-Splunk
+Welcome to the repo, dedicated to threat hunting and threat intelligence! this repo is designed to provide resources, tools and insights to enhance your understanding and capability in identifying cyber threats.
+This repository will contain threat hunting detections & IOCs.

+Thank you for visiting our threat hunting and intelligence repo, stay vigilant & stay secure.